Philips Sonicare Essence Electric Toothbrush

 Fairywill Basic Model

 Dental hygiene is a constant battle, one that gets harder with age, and the readily-available stash of processed foods.
 Truth is, everything is out to dig into your dental hygiene, from your teeth to your gums, and everything in between.
 Electric toothbrushes offer a clear line of defense against the unknown, which we’ll discuss in our extensive buying guide at the end of the product list.
 Everything you’ve ever wanted to know, from using them with braces to their effectivity, is about to drop.
-Let’s start with the best of the best.
+Let’s start with the best of the best electric toothbrushes!

-(Our Picks) Best Electric Toothbrushes in 2018
+The Best Electric Toothbrushes in 2018

 Oral-B White Pro 1000 Electric Toothbrush